The Tax Deduction for Business Mileage

-Getting to work can be expensive for some people, particularly those who live a considerable distance from their places of employment.
-It would be nice if you could claim a tax deduction for some or all of the costs associated with commuting to your job.
-Unfortunately, most people cannot.
+Getting to work can be expensive for those who live a considerable distance from their places of employment.
+It would be nice if you could claim a tax deduction for some or all of the costs associated with commuting to your job, but most people cannot.

 Traveling Away From Home

 "Generally, your tax home is your regular place of business or post of duty, regardless of where you maintain your family home.
-It includes the entire city or general area in which your business or work is located," the IRS explains in Publication 463.
+It includes the entire city or general area in which your business or work is located."

-In plain English, commuting might qualify as an itemized deduction if your employer requires that you travel from one business location to another, such as from your regular place of employment to a branch office, a client's office or anywhere else for the purpose of doing business on your employer's behalf.
-Your employer cannot reimburse you for mileage, however, or the expense becomes non-deductible.
-You cannot deduct expenses associated with traveling from own your home to your tax home.
+In plain English, commuting might qualify as an itemized deduction if your employer requires that you travel from one business location to another, such as from your regular place of employment to a branch office, or anywhere else for the purpose of doing business on your employer's behalf.
+Your employer can't reimburse you for the mileage, however, and you can't deduct expenses associated with traveling from your own home to your tax home.

 When You're Assigned to Temporary Work